Broadband.money partners with Nokia to enable speedy broadband grant applications

 Local ISPs: we wrote this guide for you in the hopes it helps in some way as you navigate the new reality.
-Please keep fighting the good fight to get and keep your subscribers connected to strong internet during this unprecedented crisis, and ping us if we can be of any further help.
+Please keep fighting the good fight to get and keep your subscribers connected to strong internet during this unprecedented crisis.

 The CARES Act authorized SBA loans and grants to cover COVID-19-impacted small businesses (including sole proprietorships, self-employed individuals, and independent contractors).
 These loans and grants may be used for sole proprietor payroll costs, mortgage interest payments, rent, utilities, or other repayment obligations.
 Subject to certain conditions, loan amounts may be forgivable.
 The SBA has set up various programs to facilitate the loans and grants, which ISPs may be eligible for, such as the Paycheck Protection Program and the Economic Injury Disaster Loan Program.